Filip-Macecek/Tuner/README.md

 # Tuner
-Guitar Tuner written in plain JS with no dependencies.
+Guitar tuner written in plain JS with no dependencies.